-Man, 24, arrested in Tampa serial killings
+Officials provide updates following arrest in Seminole Heights murders

 TAMPA, Fla.
+(AP) Officials provided updates Wednesday morning following the arrest of a 24-year-old man accused of killing four people in Seminole Heights.

-(AP) Police arrested a man late Tuesday and said they will charge him with murder in a string of killings that have terrorized a neighborhood of Tampa.
+Police arrested a man late Tuesday and said they will charge him with murder in a string of killings that have terrorized a neighborhood of Tampa.

 Police detained Donaldson earlier Tuesday after a tip that he had a gun at a McDonald’s restaurant.